Amraaka/Drivense/README.md

   - 📱 **Mobile phone usage**
   - 👀 **Distraction / looking away from the road**
 - **Instant Alerts** (sound, vibration, or visual cues) to regain driver focus.
-- **GPS Tracking** for trip monitoring and safety records.
-- 📞 **Emergency Call Function** in case of accidents.
-- 📊 **Driver Performance Analytics** with graphical reports for safety improvement.
-- **Future Upgrade:** Emotion & stress-level monitoring for proactive risk prevention.

 ---

 ## 🛠 Tech Stack